Murray's system of needs: Further research

 Murray's theory of personality was the basis for several areas of further psychological research.
 Three of the needs he identified–the need for power, the need for affiliation, and the need for achievement–were later the subject of substantial study and considered especially significant; used to develop theories such as Maslow's hierarchy of needs, David McClelland's "Achievement Motivation Theory", aspects of Richard Boyatzis' competency-based models of management effectiveness, and more.

 Murray's concept of the "press" and his emphasis on the importance of environmental events (and their subjective interpretation) were also highly significant to later psychological research.
 Behavioral psychology-pioneered by John B. Watson and B. F. Skinner-focused on environmental events, while cognitive psychology included a focus on subjective interpretation of events, based on another one of Murray's ideas (his categorization of presses as either Alpha or Beta).

 Criticisms

 Although Murray's theory has had a substantial influence on personality testing and research, some critics say that his system of needs is too broad and rather subjective.
 One criticism of this hierarchy is that it lacks the objective criterion for needs.
-It can also be said that some of the needs can conflict with each other like achievement and nurturance, which deal with opposing ideas of having to obstacles with achievement being active and nurturance being passive.
+It can also be said that some of the needs can conflict with each other like achievement and nurturance, which deal with opposing ideas of having to overcome obstacles, with achievement being active and nurturance being passive.
 This could possibly be due to contrasting instructions from the experimenters.